Guide to the Albuquerque International Balloon Fiesta for Families

 2. Avoid the Crowds If Possible

 If your kids aren’t in school yet or you have some flexibility with their schooling, attend Balloon Fiesta early in the week (Monday, Tuesday, or Wednesday).
-APS’s fall break is on the Thursday and Friday of Balloon Fiesta, so you can expect those mornings and of course, weekends to be a little more crowded.
+APS’s fall break is on the Friday of Balloon Fiesta, so you can expect that morning and, of course, weekends to be a little more crowded.

 3. Safety First When Bringing Kids to Balloon Fiesta